 Inspect the house's exterior siding for loose boards and secure as needed.
 Seal any draft-causing gaps and cracks along the trim with an exterior-grade caulk.
 Spray foam sealant into the space between the home's foundation and its siding.
-Gaps here allows gusts of cold air into the exterior walls.
-Any voids in the wall acts as a duct, directing cold outside air throughout the home.
+Gaps here allow gusts of cold air into the exterior walls.
+Any voids in the wall act as a duct, directing cold outside air throughout the home.
 Fill cracks less than 1/4-inch wide with an exterior-grade caulking.
-Fill gaps larger than 1/4-inch with an expanding foam.
+Fill gaps larger than 1/4-inch with expanding foam.
 Paint all exposed wood.
 Open each electrical outlet and replace any damaged foam insulation.

 Clean all overhanging or dead branches from any nearby trees.
-Remove all debris from the roof, gutters and downspouts.
+Remove all debris from the roof, gutters, and downspouts.
 Pay special attention to the area above all vent stacks and the chimney.
 Clean the ridge vent's bug screen, if equipped.
 Be careful, many homeowners have found wasp nests hiding here.